“How we lost reality…”

 AXLS cite influences from classic electronic acts such as Kraftwerk and The Human League, as well as throwing a nod towards contemporary acts like Chvrches.
 But their music certainly has more of a lean-in to the modern era than keeping it retro (that said, there’s a touch of synthwave at work on the track ‘Battle Song’).
 Keen ears will also detect a hint of Canadian duo Electric Youth lurking in the polished synth tones of the album, but with perhaps a harder and more immediate sound at work.

-First Contact certainly boats some fine moments, including the celestial pop of ‘Alone’.
+First Contact certainly boasts some fine moments, including the celestial pop of ‘Alone’.
 Here, Owsnett’s ethereal vocals drift through a very grounded foundation of Conrad McQueen’s brooding bass lines and Chris Simmons’ synth melodies.

 There’s a tighter percussive groove threaded through the sturdy ‘Snowblind’, which shows off some big cinematic synth licks.
 “I can see a better world for you and me” offers Owsnett against a descending electronic riff.